 by Jim Allen

 This is probably the most comprehensive historical article on the Jeep CJ-3B, originally published in the April 2000 issue of Jp magazine.
-A great issue for vintage Jeeps, that month also featured Jim's profiles of John Hubbard's "restified" 1954 3B (90K JPEG), and Jim and Peg Marski's collection of over 30 historic Jeeps.
+A great issue for vintage Jeeps, that month also featured Jim's profiles of John Hubbard's "restified" 1954 3B (90K JPEG), and Jim Marski's Historic Civilian Jeeps Collection.

 This '63 CJ-3B is factory original right down to the 7.00-15 Goodyear Suburbanite tires, White Manufacturing top, and upholstery, and it's showing only 4,900 miles.
 It was owned by a Wardsboro, Vermont woman who purchased it on July 26, 1963 and used it sparingly until her death in the early 80's.
 The family buried the keys with her and kept the Jeep, which was considered an heirloom, in a heated garage.